-Reactive process common to many malignant and benign disorders.
+Myelofibrosis is a reactive and reversible process common to many malignant and benign bone marrow disorders.

-Primary myelofibrosis is a chronic progressive disorder with a median lifespan (5.5 years) much shorter than that with other myeloproliferative disorders.
-However, survival can be heterogeneous, ranging from <1 year to >30 years.
+Primary myelofibrosis (PMF) is a chronic progressive myeloproliferative disorder with a median survival (around 5.5 years) much shorter than that of other myeloproliferative disorders.
+However, PMF survival is heterogeneous, ranging from <1 year to >30 years.

-Death is usually due to bone marrow failure (hemorrhage, anemia, or infection), transformation to acute leukemia, portal or pulmonary HTN, heart failure, cachexia, or myeloid metaplasia with organ failure.
+Death is usually due to bone marrow failure (hemorrhage, anemia, or infection), transformation to acute leukemia, portal or pulmonary hypertension, heart failure, cachexia, or myeloid metaplasia with organ failure.

 Asymptomatic, low-risk patients without hyperuricemia or a remedial cause for anemia require no therapy.